 II.
 Disability Accommodations and Support Services Policy

 Vassar College is committed to providing individuals with disabilities equal access to the academic courses, programs and activities of the college.
 In accordance with the provisions of Section 504 of Rehabilitation Act of 1973 and the Americans with Disabilities Act of 2008, the college strives in its policies and practices to assure not only nondiscrimination but to provide for the full participation of individuals with disabilities in all aspects of college life.
-In support of this mission, the Office of Disability and Support Services provides services to self-identified students with disabilities.
-The Office of Disability and Support Services also provides assistance in identifying appropriate support and accommodations in the work environment for faculty and staff.
-Disabilities may include, but are not necessarily limited to, visual impairments, mobility and orthopedic impairments, hearing impairments, chronic medical conditions, learning disabilities, and psychological or emotional disorders.
+In support of this mission, the Office of Office for Accessibility and Educational Opportunity provides services to self-identified students with disabilities.
+The Office of Office for Accessibility and Educational Opportunity also provides assistance in identifying appropriate support and accommodations in the work environment for faculty and staff.
+The Americans with Disabilities Act defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
+These may include, but are not limited to, sensory loss, mobility and orthopedic challenges, chronic medical conditions, learning disorders, and psychological or emotional disorders.

 Select from the following to jump down the page:

-- A. The Office of Disability and Support Services
+- A. The Office for Accessibility and Educational Opportunity

 - B. Confidentiality